 Welcome to Drumming Upstream!
 I’m learning how to play every song I’ve ever Liked on Spotify on drums and writing about each song as I go.
 When I’ve learned them all I will delete my Spotify account in a blaze of glory.
 Only 438 songs to go!

 This week I wrote about “Cometh Down Hessian” by underground metal icons High on Fire, who, for better and worse, represent the dead-center of heavy metal culture.
 In this entry I’ll explain how and why High on Fire came to occupy this role, and why “Cometh Down Hessian” took me over a year to learn on drums (short version: I goofed).
-To read this entry along with the rest of the Drumming Upstreams archive, subscribe now for only $5 a month!

 Side A